21 Essential Baking Tools Every Home Cook Needs (Plus 16 That Are Nice to Have)

 If you’re a beginner baker who’s just starting out (or a master chef looking to declutter), start with this list of baking tool must-haves.
 We’ll help you set up a baking kit for beginners with 21 essential tools.
 For those who already own these tools, this list may finally provide the motivation you need to toss that never-been-used soufflé dish.
 Building your essential baking toolbox starts here!

-Beginner bakers and seasoned pros, gather round—this list of baking tools will help you organize your baking equipment once and for all.
-If you’re a new baker, start with our list of baking must-haves to set up your kitchen with all the essential baking tools for beginners.
-And if you have a new baked recipe to try at least once a week, make sure to take a peek at our list of nice-to-have tools to start stocking your kitchen with equipment that’ll make your baking faster, easier, and more impressive.
+Beginner bakers and seasoned pros, gather round!
+This list of baking tools will help you organize your baking equipment once and for all.
+If you’re a new baker, start with our list of baking must-haves to set up your kitchen with all the essential baking tools to get you through any kind of baked good recipe.
+And if you have a a cake recipe you're trying to perfect, make sure to take a peek at our list of nice-to-have tools to start stocking your kitchen with equipment that’ll make your baking faster, easier, and more impressive.

 Must-Have Baking Tools

 These are the tools you absolutely need in your kitchen; the ones you’ll reach for more often than you think.
 Whether you’re baking a cake or stirring up a batch of cookies, make sure you have these tools on hand before getting started.

 1. Measuring Cups (Liquid and Dry) and Spoons

 Baking is all about precision, so having a full set of measuring cups and spoons on hand is a must.
 Don’t think you can get by with just one type of measuring cup, you’ll need both dry and wet measuring cups to accurately measure all your ingredients.
 Keep these tools in an easy-to-reach spot, because you’ll use them all the time.